tuturox91/jv-spring-MyRest-web-practice/README.md

 - UserController
     - Get user by email - GET: /users/by-email?email
 - ShoppingCartController
-    - Add movie session - POST: /shopping-carts/movie-sessions?userId&movieSessionId
+    - Add movie session - PUT: /shopping-carts/movie-sessions?userId&movieSessionId
     - Get by user - GET: /shopping-carts/by-user?userId

 We will remove `userId` from request parameters in the future.